aetperf/arpe.vision-documentation/Dashboard Extension/Documentation-Sunburst.md

   Your browser does not support the video tag.
 </video>

 You can further customize the Sunburst.
-In this example, the background color, color palette, number of layers, and layer size are set by directly selecting values in the configuration window.
+In this example, the background color, color palette, and layer size are set by directly selecting values in the configuration window.
+The number of layers is controlled using a parameter.

 <video src="./Media/sunburst-custom.mp4" controls width="800">
   Your browser does not support the video tag.